-A. Check the box corresponding to the underbody profile that most closely resembles the fixed portion of your keel.
+A. Check the box corresponding to the underbody profile that most closely resembles the fixed portion of your keel and your rudder type.
 CRF accounts for the effect of the centerboard via the declared value for ‘Draft Centerboard Down’.

-A. Stability and wetted area are critically important performance parameters, but it is not reasonable or practical to ask owners to declare appropriate values for them.
-The 6 underbody types displayed on the CRF rating application work as surrogates for stability (via related keel volume, VCB and VCG), and for wetted area more directly.
-In addition, the various underbody type options help account for the advantages of a high aspect ratio fin with separated spade rudder over a lower aspect ratio configurations, including a full keel with an attached rudder.
+A. Stability and wetted area are critically important performance parameters, but it is not reasonable or practical to ask yacht owners to declare appropriate values for them.
+The 6 underbody types displayed on the CRF rating application work indirectly as surrogates for stability (via related keel volume, VCB and VCG), and more directly for wetted area.
+In addition, the various underbody type options help account for the advantages of a high aspect ratio fin keel with a separated spade rudder over a lower aspect ratio configurations, including a full keel with an attached rudder.

 A. If you are declaring a displacement that is heavier than the designer/builder specification, it follows that your declaration for the LWL that corresponds to that heavier displacement should be longer, and that your declaration for Draft should be deeper, than the designer/builder specified values.
 One way to quantify the differences in LWL and Draft (DM) would be to estimate the sinkage resulting from the difference between the designer/builder spec and the declared displacement (DSPS).
 The ‘Pounds per Inch Immersion’ (sink) for most boats can be approximated by: Lbs/in Immer = 1.1*LWL^2.
 It follows that actual sinkage (in inches) = delta DSPS/Lbs per In Immer.
 This estimated sinkage would equal to the amount added to the designer/builder specified Draft (DM) in inches , and for most boats multiplying this sinkage by 6 approximates the amount added to the designer/builder specified LWL, also in inches.

 A. Designers and builders typically provide displacement data referenced to the ‘design waterline’ that most often resembles a ‘light ship’ condition, with empty tanks and minimal food and gear.
-The weight added in equipping and provisioning for coastal cruising can increase that displacement by 10%.
+The weight added in equipping and provisioning for coastal cruising can increase that displacement by 10% or more.
 The boat hauling equipment in some yards can provide a boat weight, but these weights are typically not especially accurate, and should be used as a rough reality check only.
 If a displacement is declared that is significantly heavier than the original designer/builder spec, the declarations for LWL and draft (DM) need be longer and deeper, respectively, by appropriate amounts.

 A. Sail material guidelines are intended to encourage the use of sails that are cost efficient and that are aesthetically appropriate for Classic racing.
 Classic Yacht Racing Guidelines first published in 2020 remove the prior requirement for paneled construction and allow for ‘molded’ sails.
 This change also removes the requirement for ‘woven fabric.’
-In the Vintage and Classic divisions, carbon is prohibited (since low stretch sails risk damaging older hulls hardware, and rigs.
-Only classic, light colored sails are allowed.
+In the Vintage and Classic divisions, carbon is prohibited (since low stretch sails risk damaging older hulls hardware, and rigs), and only classic, light colored sails are allowed.
 In the Spirit of Tradition and Modern Classic Divisions, sail materials and colors not restricted.

 A. Yes, as long as you declare a spinnaker pole length ‘SPL’.
 If you declare both a pole length ‘SPL’ and a spinnaker tack point ‘TPS’, CRF will calculate a spinnaker area for both an s-sail via SPL, and an a-sail via TPS, and it will calculate rating on whichever area is larger.